RakV1342/test-markdown/README.md

-Monitoring CPX/VPX Ingress and CPX-EW using NetScaler Metrics Exporter and Prometheus Operator
+Monitoring NetScaler Appliances in Kubernetes
 ===

-This document describes how the [NetScaler Metrics Exporter](https://github.com/citrix/netscaler-metrics-exporter) and [Prometheus-Operator](https://github.com/coreos/prometheus-operator) can be used to monitor VPX/CPX ingress devices and CPX-EW devices.
+This document describes how the [NetScaler Metrics Exporter](https://github.com/citrix/netscaler-metrics-exporter) and [Prometheus-Operator](https://github.com/coreos/prometheus-operator) can be used to monitor VPX/CPX ingress devices and CPX-EW (east-west) devices.

 Launching Promethus-Operator